 Warnings won't stop the pay from being sent, however, they're intended to prevent any potential oversights or for example, provide an explanation of why a Public Holiday wasn't automatically included for an employee.

-If a warning pops up that you'd like to take actions to correct, once the changes are made, simply remove the employee from the draft pay then re-add them.
-This will remove the relevant warning sign(s) from the employee.
+If a warning pops up that you'd like to take actions to correct, once the changes are made, simply click the 'x' on the warning banner to remove the warning sign(s) from the employee.

 Sending a Pay with Warnings